-Dimensional modeling is an old discipline, dating from the late 1970s when ACNielsen introduced its InfAct syndicated data reporting service, organized around dimensions and facts.
+Dimensional modeling is an old discipline, dating from the late 1960s when General Mills and Dartmouth College proposed "data cubes," and from the 1970s when ACNielsen introduced its InfAct syndicated data reporting service, organized around dimensions and facts.
 It is, therefore, surprising that some consultants and industry pundits consistently state myths and misrepresentations about dimensional modeling that have been debunked multiple times.
 It is time (once again) to address these myths.

 Myth: A dimensional view could be missing key relationships that exist only in a true relational view.
 Myth buster: This is perhaps the best place to start debunking dimensional modeling misrepresentations and myths.
 A dimensional model contains all the data relationships that a normalized model contains.
 There is no data relationship expressible in a normalized model that cannot be expressed in a dimensional model.
 Note that dimensional models are fully relational.
 Fact tables are generally in third normal form and dimension tables are generally in second normal form.
 The major difference between the two approaches is that the many-to-one relationships in the dimensions have been denormalized to flatten the dimensions for user understandability and query performance.
 But all the data relationships and data content are otherwise identical.